Ahmm95/resume/README.md

   [Client code](https://github.com/Laybium/laybium) &
   [server code](https://github.com/Laybium/laybium_server).
   Download link from Apple App Store: [https://appsto.re/us/zQZYfb.i](https://appsto.re/us/zQZYfb.i)
-- Project 2) Make videos that try to help you immediately and in the future and are given at the right time at [youtube.com/quinnliuvideos](https://www.youtube.com/quinnliuvideos) in the series *Q, watch this when...*
-- Project 3) Building an open source Artificial General Intelligence based on Dileep George's PhD thesis "*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*" in Python called [wAlnut](https://github.com/WalnutiQ/wAlnut)
+- Project 2) Building an open source Artificial General Intelligence based on Dileep George's PhD thesis "*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*" in Python called [wAlnut](https://github.com/WalnutiQ/wAlnut)
+  - Lead a team of [developers](https://github.com/WalnutiQ/WalnutiQ/graphs/contributors)
+    with daily pair programming sessions.
+- Project 3) Make videos that try to help you immediately and in the future and are given at the right time at [youtube.com/quinnliuvideos](https://www.youtube.com/quinnliuvideos) in the series *Q, watch this when...*

 <b>Full time Business systems developer at [AppNexus](http://www.appnexus.com/) | Summer 2015 - Sept.
 2016</b>
 - From provided UI sketches co-developed 7 screens that use a <b>RESTful API</b> to allow